-- Designed to be recycled, following eco design guidelines, such as Recyclass, or COTREP by Citeo Furthermore, certification can be obtained on "Design for recyclability" from organizations such as: COTREP or Recyclass - 2.
+- 1. Designed to be recycled, following eco design guidelines, such as Recyclass, or COTREP by Citeo Furthermore, certification can be obtained on "Design for recyclability" from organizations such as: COTREP or Recyclass.
+See table below for guidance - 2.
 Collected & recycled in practice and at scale, achieving a 30% post-consumer recycling rate